 If you want to enjoy a VIP experience for €33, you should consider a Colosseum Night Tour – which include access to extra areas -.
 You will be able to access the Colosseum during closure times to enjoy the illuminated monument!

-What does the Colosseum underground tour include ?
+What is Colosseum underground tour ?

 The Colosseum underground tour entails an exploration of the arena floor, the Undergrounds, and a trip to the upper levels of the Colosseum.
 Seeing every possible part of the Colosseum certainly makes a Colosseum underground tour worth it.